This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Blood transfusion: You will get whole or parts of blood through an IV during a transfusion.
 Blood is tested for diseases, such as hepatitis and HIV, to be sure it is safe.

 - Dialysis: Dialysis cleans your blood when your kidneys cannot.
 Extra water, chemicals, and waste products are removed from your blood by a dialyzer or dialysis machine.
 The dialysis machine does this by passing your blood through a special filter, then returning it back to you.
 You may need dialysis for a short time, or for the rest of your life.
-Caregivers will check your vital signs often during dialysis.
+Healthcare providers will check your vital signs often during dialysis.
 You may also be given medicines or have blood taken for lab tests during dialysis.

 - Fasciotomy: This is surgery to cut tissues covering the muscles.
 This decreases pressure on blood vessels and nerves caused by swelling of the injured muscle.